Skip to main content

 How Can Exercise Be Used to Modulate IGF-1 Activity?

 Physical activity is another primary form of communication with your endocrine system.
 The type, intensity, and duration of exercise send unique signals that result in distinct hormonal responses.
-The body does not interpret a high-intensity session in the same way it interprets a long-duration endurance run.
+The body does not interpret a high-intensity resistance training session in the same way it interprets a long-duration endurance run.
 Understanding these differences is key to using exercise as a precise tool for influencing your IGF-1 ratio.

 • Resistance Exercise ∞ This form of training involves placing muscles under significant mechanical load.
 It is a potent stimulus for both systemic and local IGF-1 activity.
 Following an acute bout of resistance exercise, there can be a transient increase in circulating GH and IGF-1, signaling a systemic need for repair.
 Perhaps more importantly, the stressed muscle tissue itself can produce its own variant of IGF-1, known as mechano-growth factor (MGF).
 This localized production creates a targeted anabolic environment precisely where it is needed for repair and hypertrophy, without necessarily causing a sustained elevation in systemic IGF-1 levels that could have undesirable effects elsewhere.